-The Fortify Jenkins Plugin polls Fortify Software Security Center until the FPR is processed before it runs the NVS calculation.
+The Fortify Jenkins Plugin runs the NVS calculation after the FPR is processed.

 Important!
 If the FPR processing requires approval, then this step will not complete until the approval is granted through Fortify Software Security Center.

 Creating a Post-Build Action to Upload Scan Results to Fortify Software Security Center